 Eliminating added sugar and processed or packaged foods has a tremendous impact on balancing hormones naturally.

-Giving the adrenals the rest they require so they can do what they are meant to do after menopause –> make estrogen, progesterone and testosterone.
+Therefore, giving the adrenals the rest they require so they can do what they are meant to do after menopause will impact the severity & frequency of your symptoms.

 When your adrenals are healthy and doing their job efficiently, symptoms disappear.

 Sugar leads to increased insulin —> diabetes, weight gain and hormone imbalances.

 Did you know, one of the most reported triggers for hot flashes is red wine!
 Start paying attention to when your hot flashes happen.
 Are you eating sugar, stressed, having a drink or eating spicy food?